 5. Credit from National Testing Programs

 Many students complete these programs while in high school, and while that may have been a long time ago for adults going to college, those accomplishments may still count.
-Talk to your Enrollment Services Advisor if you’ve completed Advanced Placement (AP) courses in high school, the College Level Examination Program (CLEP), the DSST Exam, or the Berlitz Language Evaluation.
+Talk to your Enrollment Services Advisor if you’ve completed Advanced Placement (AP) courses in high school, the College Level Examination Program (CLEP), or the DSST Exam

 6. Transfer Partnerships Credit